People use fast and flat simulation to reason about new games

-Our core contribution is a computational account of how people reason in these novel problem settings.
-Expert models of gameplay typically involve deep tree search with potentially thousands of evaluations of possible problem states (Figure~\ref{fig:model-schematic}a).
-It seems unlikely that an everyday novice reasoner is engaging in such intensive search and evaluation before they have extensive---or any---experience with the problem.
-But neither are people likely to be completely random or unsystematic.
-Here, we hypothesize that everyday novice thinking occupies a valuable intermediate point between these extremes (Figure~\ref{fig:model-schematic}b): people are highly non-random in how they assess new problems and run computations analogous to those posited in sophisticated game reasoners---stochastic game-play simulations, like those that underlie both state-of-the-art AI game systems and cognitive models of expert human game play---but scaled down to a level that is more realistic for everyday thought.
+Our core contribution is a computational account of how people reason about these novel problems.
+Expert models of gameplay typically involve deep tree search with potentially thousands of evaluations of possible states (Figure~\ref{fig:model-schematic}a).
+It seems unlikely that a novice reasoner is engaging in such intensive search and evaluation before they have extensive---or any---experience.
+But neither are people likely to be completely unsystematic.
+We hypothesize that novice thinking occupies a valuable intermediate point between these extremes (Figure~\ref{fig:model-schematic}b): people are non-random in assessing new problems and run computations analogous to those that underlie state-of-the-art AI game systems and cognitive models of expert human gameplay~\citep{van2023expertise, silver2016mastering, silver2017mastering}---but scaled down to a level that is more realistic for everyday thought.

-We instantiate and test this hypothesis in an ``Intuitive Gamer'' model that makes all of its judgments and decisions by running mental simulations of game play that are (1) fast, (2) flat, (3) goal-directed, and (4) probabilistic.
-We present a novel collection of over a hundred diverse grid-based two-player strategy games and a series of large-scale behavioral studies each with hundreds of participants.
-Our setting is different from much prior work on games, which usually focuses on one or a small set of games and many rounds of play in that game; here, we consider many games and little (even no) experience.
-We show that the Intuitive Gamer model accounts very well---and significantly better than alternative models---for how people evaluate the properties of games based purely on their descriptions.
-Features computed from the same Intuitive Gamer model can capture people's judgments about the objective value of the game, as well as more subjective evaluations like a game's expected funness.
-We further show that action choices simulated by this same model capture how novices actually play in games with which they have no experience and how they make predictions about unfolding games that they have never played themselves.
+We instantiate and test this hypothesis in an ``Intuitive Gamer'' model that makes judgments and decisions by running mental simulations of gameplay that are (1) fast, (2) flat, (3) goal-directed, and (4) probabilistic.
+The Intuitive Gamer model accounts very well---and significantly better than alternative models---for how people evaluate these games prior to play.
+Features computed from the same model can capture people's judgments about the game's objective value, as well as more subjective evaluations like a game's expected funness.
+Action choices simulated by this same model generally capture how novices actually play in games and how they make predictions about unfolding games they have never played themselves.